| |

 China Art Museum

-The special exhibition of the life of Yu Yunji told a typically tragic story of the mid-twentieth century.
+The special exhibition of the life of Yu Yunji told a typically tragic story of mid-twentieth century China.
 Yu was a talented, well trained young artist in the early 1950s.
 His skills increased in Konstantin Maksimov’s painting class at the Central Academy of Fine Arts with a year of systematic training in the Soviet style of color and shape.
 The Western painting style transformed his approach to oil painting.
 However, his life was disastrously interrupted by the political movements of 1957.
 “Wrongly accused as a Rightest, he went back to Shanghai to ‘reform himself through labor.'”
 Seriously damaged by ten years of the Cultural Revolution, he continued to paint in secret, eventually emerging to do commissions for the state.

 China Art Museum